polyverse/ropoly/README.md

 ### server
 Runs as a server exposing the API described under "Ropoly API Endpoints."

+Usage: `ropoly server`

 ### daemon
 Runs as a daemon that repeatedly scans the server's file system and the libraries of its running processes to check for Polyverse signatures.

-Use this option, "server", or both.
+Usage: `ropoly daemon`

 ## ROPoly API Endpoints